 - Publish a Provider VDC Kubernetes Policy to an Organization VDC from the Provider VDCs tab or Add an Organization VDC Kubernetes Policy from the Organization VDCs tab.

 - Publish the Kubernetes Container Clusters plug-in to service providers.
 See Publish or Unpublish a Plug-in from an Organization.
 If you want to enable tenants to create Kubernetes clusters, you must publish the Kubernetes Container Clusters plug-in to those organizations.
 For more information about managing VMware Cloud Director plug-ins, see Managing Plug-Ins.

 - Publish the vmware:tkgcluster Entitlement rights bundle to any organizations that you want to work with Tanzu Kubernetes clusters.

 - Add the Edit: Tanzu Kubernetes Guest Cluster right to the roles that you want to create Tanzu Kubernetes clusters.
 If you want the users also to delete clusters, you must add the Full Control: Tanzu Kubernetes Guest Cluster right to the roles.
 In addition, you can assign the administrator rights to users that you want to view all Tanzu Kubernetes clusters in an organization or users that you want to manage clusters across sites.
 For information about the rights and access levels for Runtime Defined Entities (RDEs), see Managing Defined Entities.

 - Grant access to tenants or system administrators by creating Access Control List (ACL) entries.
 For more information on sharing Runtime Defined Entities (RDEs), see Sharing Defined Entities.

-- Create a vSphere with VMware Tanzu Cluster
+- Create a Tanzu Kubernetes Cluster